Impatient woman allegedly spits on grocery store employee

-Harrisburg, Pa.
-(WHTM) – Harrisburg Police have issued an arrest warrant for Erica Everett for allegedly spitting on a employee at the Kline Village Giant in Harrisburg.
+HARRISBURG, Pa.
+(WHTM) – Harrisburg Police have issued an arrest warrant for Erica Everett for allegedly spitting on an employee at the Kline Village Giant in Harrisburg.

 The employee, Carmella Jones, spoke with abc27 news about the incident.